 If a positive case of COVID-19 occurs, will the entire preschool shut down for 2 weeks, or just infected class?

-No. All close contacts who remain symptom free may return to school immediately under the Test to Stay policy.
+No. All close contacts who remain symptom free may return to school immediately.

 How will COVID-19 cleaning occur?